gupy-io/searchops/docs/RTR/README.md

 end algorithm *)
 ```

-If we want to check the "zero downtime" property of this system, we can either
+If we want to check the "zero downtime" property of this system, we can simply
+model check it to not terminate with errors.
+It indeed passes that check and can
+be said to have zero downtime.
+If we want to check the "relocation transparency"
-check for the temporal property `StatesAreConsistent` as an invariant or
+property, we can either check for the temporal property `StatesAreConsistent` as
-manually add a searching user process that checks search results:
+an invariant or manually add a searching user process that checks search
+results:

 ```
 process search = "GET /_search"